ayeshag7/Gapminder-Data-Science-Project/README.md

 ### For further information and key findings please read the Project Report (PDF File) in the code section.
 #### Side Note:
-This was my first semester term project in college.
-I'm still learning about Data Science and to be honest I've a long way to go.
+This was my first semester term project.
+I'm still learning Data Analysis and Data Scienec.
 So your suggestions if any to improve this project will be appreciated.